West Clarkston-Highland, Washington

 West Clarkston-Highland is a census-designated place (CDP) in Asotin County, Washington, United States.
 It is part of the Lewiston, ID-WA Metropolitan Statistical Area.
 The population was 5,488 at the 2020 census.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 2.7 square miles (6.9 km^{2}), all of it land.

 Demographics

+West Clarkston-Highland first appeared as an unincorporated community in the 1950 U.S. census; and as a census designated place in the 1980 U.S. census.